 The bike looks epic, and the baby blue really stands out from the crowd.
 Suppose it’s not for you though they offer many different styles and colors.
 It’s a lightweight Aluminum Frame with a set of off road suspension forks.
 It is not the lightest of bikes, but you won’t feel the potholes much on this.

 The wheelset is a solid aluminum build, and it is equipped with mixed-terrain tires, so as expected, it will be efficient on the road and also be capable of a cheeky trail if required.
 The disc brakes will stop you quickly and in all weather conditions.

 The gearing is a 3×7 groupset giving you 21 gears in total.
 It’s similar to many other gearing setups on this list and is ideal for climbs and riding flats.
 The Schwinn is a great bike if you are looking for something to take you to college and have some fun on the weekends.

 - Suspension Forks

 Factors to Consider for Finding the Best Bike for College

-To be more specific, I’ll put more emphasis on certain factors that matter more to college-age kids looking for bicycles to use such as comfort and design.
+To be more specific, I’ll put more emphasis on certain factors that matter more to college-age kids looking for bicycles to use such as comfort and design of the bike.

-Finding the Bike Frame That Fits You Best
+Buying a Bike That Fits You Best

 Without taking the time to first check if the bicycle fits your body correctly, you are opening yourself up to possible injuries.
 You will also subject your body to hours of unnecessary discomfort by using an ill-fitting bike.